Paul Steck

-Paul Albert Steck (27 May 1866 – 8 July 1924) was a French painter of landscapes, historical scenes, and several portraits from life.
+Paul Steck (born Paul Albert Dugas; 27 May 1866 – 8 July 1924) was a French painter of landscapes, historical scenes, and several portraits from life.

+Biography

-Paul Albert Steck was born in Troyes, France.
+Paul Steck was born in Troyes, France.
 He began his career studying under Jean-Léon Gérôme.
 In 1896 he was made a member of the Société des Artistes Français.
-He also exhibited works in the fifth Salon de la Rose-Croix.
+In 1896, he exhibited works in the fifth Salon de la Rose + Croix.
 In 1900, he won a bronze medal at the Exposition Universelle.
+In 1911, he was appointed deputy director of the École nationale supérieure des arts décoratifs in Paris.

 Museums in Dieppe, Montauban, and Rouen display his work.
 He died in Paris.